Training that keeps moving forward

-In the interest of transparency to the Canadian public, the Council regularly publishes a list of courses, seminars, and other events during the last fiscal year.
+In the interest of transparency to the Canadian public, the Council publishes a list of courses, seminars, and other events that were held during the year.
 By making this information accessible to the public, the Council gives Canadians the opportunity to understand its many judicial training initiatives as well as the seriousness with which it takes its mission.

 The Council believes that continuing education is the cornerstone of an accessible, efficient, and forward-thinking justice system.

 Through the ongoing training of judges, the Council aims to maintain the confidence Canadians have in the justice system’s key players and ensure judges remain worthy of this trust.

 For training initiatives to remain cutting-edge, certain principles must guide those building and disseminating these tools.
 For the Council, this principle is to uphold the highest quality standards of judicial services rendered in Canadian superior courts.

 Council has developed professional development policies and guidelines which set out what is expected of judges.

 What is the relationship between judicial independence and professional development?